ionos-cloud/cluster-api-provider-proxmox/docs/Usage.md

 NUM_CORES: "4"                                                # The number of cores for the VMs.
 MEMORY_MIB: "8048"                                            # The memory size for the VMs.

-## -- loadbalancer nodes -- #
-EXT_SERVICE_BRIDGE: "vmbr2"                                   # The network bridge device used for load balancing and bgp.
-LB_BGP_IPV4_RANGES: "[172.16.4.10-172.16.4.20]"               # The IP ranges used by the cluster for establishing the bgp session.
-LB_BGP_IPV4_PREFIX: "24"                                      # Subnet Mask in CIDR notation for your bgp IP ranges.
-METALLB_IPV4_ASN: "65400"                                     # The nodes bgp asn.
-METALLB_IPV4_BGP_PEER: "172.16.4.1"                           # The nodes bgp peer IP address.
-METALLB_IPV4_BGP_SECRET: "REDACTED"                           # The secret required to establish a bgp session (if any).
-METALLB_IPV4_BGP_PEER_ASN: "65500"                            # The bgp peer's asn.
-METALLB_IPV4_RANGE: 7.6.5.0/24                                # The IP Range MetalLB uses to announce your services.

 EXP_CLUSTER_RESOURCE_SET: "true"                              # This enables the ClusterResourceSet feature that we are using to deploy CNI
 ```